cwilper/fixi/README.md

 Or you can install from source via:

     > [sudo] rake install

-*NOTE: Fixi should generally work in any environment where Ruby 1.9 has been installed.
-It has been tested on OS X, Ubuntu, and Windows.*

 *NOTE: Fixi uses sqlite3, which may need to be built if it's not already on your system.*